Spring Garden Revival

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging near sidewalks and curbing in Wayland must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
-Coordinate with the Building Department and Inspectional Services for oversight, and consult the Planning Board and Engineering Department for drainage and design integration.
-Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
-The Police Department may assist with traffic control during larger projects.
-All work must comply with municipal engineering standards, and documentation is required for municipal contracts and final inspection.
-Wayland Building Department
+Lawn edging adjacent to municipal sidewalks and curbing must comply with ADA accessibility standards, including flush transitions and curb ramps.
+Projects should be coordinated with sidewalk replacement schedules and infrastructure improvements.
+Oversight is provided by the Building Department and Planning Board, with drainage coordination from the Engineering Department.
+Public safety is paramount, requiring pedestrian protection, signage, barriers, and emergency vehicle access.
+For work impacting traffic, coordinate with the Police Department for control measures.
+All installations must meet municipal engineering standards, and documentation is required for contract completion and inspection.

 41 Cochituate Road, Wayland, MA 01778